Coffee Triangle: Paisa Region (Colombia)

-The Coffee Triangle, located in the Paisa region of Colombia at the western end of the Andes Mountains, is famous for growing and producing the majority of Colombian coffee as well as for its steep-sloped valleys and historic architecture.
+The Coffee Triangle, in the Paisa region of Colombia, is famous for growing and producing Colombian coffee, its steep-sloped valleys, and its historic architecture.
+Paisa is a cultural region noted for growing and producing most Colombian coffee, as well as for its landmark architecture.

-The Coffee Triangle (sometimes referred to as the "Coffee Axis" and known locally as "Eje Cafetero") is located in the Paisa region, an area of Colombia that lies at the western end of the Colombian Andes, part of the vast Andes Mountain system.
+The Coffee Triangle (sometimes referred to as the "Coffee Axis" and known locally as "Eje Cafetero") is located in the Paisa region, an area of Colombia that lies at the western end of the Colombian Andes.

-Weather conditions in the Paisa region: temperatures ranging between (8 °C to 24 °C), geographical (Andean Rainforest) and geological region, all combine to determine the production of high quality coffee with relatively short harvest periods.
+Weather conditions in the Paisa region, with temperatures that range from 8 - 24 °C (46 - 75 °F), geographical area (Andean rainforest), and geological area, all combine to allow the production of high-quality coffee with relatively rapid harvest periods.

-Not to be confused with the UNESCO World Heritage property "Coffee Cultural Landscape of Colombia," the Coffee Triangle refers to three departments (districts) in the region: Risaralda, Quindo and Caldas.
-It also refers to their respective capital cities which are the main urban centers:
+Not to be confused with the UNESCO World Heritage property "Coffee Cultural Landscape of Colombia," the Coffee Triangle refers to three regional departments (districts): Risaralda, Quindo, and Caldas.
+It also refers to their respective capital cities, which are the main urban centers:

 - Pereira, capital of the Risaralda Department